pjudge65/cs361_microservice/README.md

 }
 ```

-In this example, from the video, I am using the "localhost:3000/currency" endpoint as a proxy for the "localhost:8000/" endpoint (where the microservice application is running)
+In the example from the video, I used the "localhost:3000/currency" endpoint as a proxy for the "localhost:8000/" endpoint (where the microservice application is running)

 ## How to receive data